DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **The Freedom**: Liberation from taking everything personally

-#### Freedom 2: Ahimsa (Non-Violence/Non-Harm)
+## Freedom 2: Ahimsa (Non-Violence/Non-Harm)

-**When to Use**: When you feel aggressive, defensive, or in fight-or-flight mode **The Core Recognition**: There is no reason to fight or run away—you can be calm with this like a wise parent
+**When to Use**: When you feel aggressive, defensive, or in fight-or-flight mode

+**The Core Recognition**: There is no reason to fight or run away—you can be calm with this like a wise parent.

-##### The Shift in Approach
+### The Shift in Approach

 **From**: Fighting, fleeing, or freezing in response to perceived threats **To**: Staying present and responding with parental wisdom

-##### Practical Applications
+### Practical Applications

 **When Feeling Attacked**:
-- Old response: Attack back, defend aggressively, or run away
+- **Old response**: Attack back, defend aggressively, or run away
-- Ahimsa response: Stay present and calm, like a parent dealing with a child's tantrum
+- **Ahimsa response**: Stay present and calm, like a parent dealing with a child's tantrum

 **Dealing with Difficult People**:
-- Old response: "This person is impossible!
+- **Old response**: "This person is impossible!
 They're making me crazy!"
-- Ahimsa response: "This person is suffering and acting out.
+- **Ahimsa response**: "This person is suffering and acting out.
 How can I respond with wisdom?"

 **Internal Conflict**:
-- Old response: Fighting with your own thoughts and emotions
+- **Old response**: Fighting with your own thoughts and emotions
-- Ahimsa response: Treating your inner experience with the same kindness you'd show a friend
+- **Ahimsa response**: Treating your inner experience with the same kindness you'd show a friend

-##### The Practice
+### The Practice

 When you notice aggression or defensiveness:
 1. **Pause** and feel your feet on the ground